Introduction

 Food fraud has far-reaching impacts that can harm the food industry, consumers, and the economy and even hinder food security.
 According to food safety authorities, these are the repercussions of food fraud globally [4] [8]:

-• Economic impact – Since food fraud is designed to prevent discovery, it is difficult to estimate its or economic impact.
+• Economic impact – Since food fraud is designed to prevent discovery, it is difficult to estimate its frequency or economic impact.
 Experts estimate that fraud costs could be as high as €30 billion per year excluding related healthcare costs.

 • Trust erosion – Food fraud impacts consumers’ trust in the food industry and regulatory bodies.

-• Nutrition – Some studies have found that in areas with limited food security, food theft can lead to malnutrition [4] [8].
+• – Some studies have found that in areas with limited food security, food theft can lead to malnutrition [4] [8].

 Food security assessment 2023-2033